genevate/style_guides/programming/git.md

 In this situation, two people are sharing the same screen and codebase together (either local or remote).
 There is no need to create a branch or issue pull requests since the pairs are communicating in realtime.
-This workflow is the same as the basic workflow mentioned above.
+This workflow is the same as the basic workflow (see above).

 ## References